Partner visas in Australia explained

 You're married to an Australian citizen or permanent resident and want to live together permanently in Australia

-You're in a de facto relationship (living together as a couple) and want formalised migration status
+You're in a de facto relationship and want formalised migration status

 Your partner is an eligible New Zealand citizen and you want to secure your residency